SHREYANSHSK/bakery-management-system/README.md

 # bakery-management-system
-This is a basic bakery management system. libraries used are- pyfiglet yachalk
+This is an intermediate bakery management system. libraries used are- pyfiglet yachalk